On the interplay between multiscaling and stocks dependence: Multiscaling and average correlation

-Tabs. \ref{tab_B_ln_cap} and \ref{tab_rho_bar_ln_cap} show that the correlation is quite pronounced in both cases.
-Given this result, we want to verify if the dependence between the average correlation and the multiscaling proxy is driven only by the logarithm of capitalization.
-In order to assess this we compute the partial correlation \cite{parcorr} between $\bar \rho$ and $\hat B$ using as control variable the logarithm of capitalization, \textit{i.e.} Pearson's correlation between the residuals of $\hat B$ and $\bar \rho$ once they are regressed against the logarithm of capitalization.
-We report in Tab. \ref{tab_par_corr} the result of this analysis along with the coefficient of determination \cite{r2} of the linear fit between $\bar \rho$ and $\hat B$ and the logarithm of the capitalization, which is an estimate of the goodness of the fit.
-As we can see the correlation remains significant even after the removal of the control variable, meaning that the interplay between scaling and cross-correlation has a deeper origin than just a linear relationship between the two variables and the logarithm of capitalization.
+We report in Tab.\ref{tab_par_corr} the results of this analysis along with the $R^2$, which is the coefficient of determination \citep{r2} of the linear fit between $\bar \rho$ and $\hat B$ and the logarithm of the capitalization, defined as the amount of variation of the dependent variable explained by the independent variables, which is an estimate of the goodness of the fit.
+As we can see the correlation remains significant even after the removal of the control variable, meaning that the interplay between scaling and correlation has a deeper origin than just a linear relationship between the two variables and the logarithm of capitalization.

+In order to be able to directly compare the results depicted in Tab.\ref{B_VS_rho} regarding relationship between $\bar\rho$ and $\hat B$ measured by $K\tau$ with the level of association of the two variables conditional to the capitalization, we also computed the $K\tau$ correlation between the two variables after the linear relationship between the two variables and the capitalization is filtered out.
+We name this linear-partial $K\tau$ correlation in order to discriminate from the partial $K\tau$ correlation which implies a different type of partialling out.
+This is equivalent to compute the Kendall correlation $K\tau$ between the residuals found in Eq.\ref{step_1_parcorr}.

+The results are reported in Tab.\ref{tab_par_tau} and show that the relationship, even if attenuated, is still present.
+In order to better control for non-linear relationships between capitalization and the two variables, we also conditioned the correlation between $\bar\rho$ and $\hat B$ on the squared values of the logarithm of capitalization.
+The results of this further analysis show that the statistical significance of the partial correlation remains virtually unchanged.\footnote{Filtering out both linear and non-linear dependence via second degree polynomial regression, the dependence structure remains statistically significant in all markets apart the London Stock Exchange.} This result suggests that the relationship between multiscaling and average stocks correlation has a deeper origin.